 Assistant Director of Educational Technologies

-As Assistant Director of Educational Technologies, Lindsay develops technology resources, presents new and emerging technologies to faculty and staff, and teaches them how to incorporate these new technologies into the classroom.
-Since joining the department in 2007, she has developed and designed a variety of technology resources, training sessions, and technology guides for University programs.
-She is one of the University's most experienced Blackboard administrators, providing Blackboard technical support and training.
-Additionally, as an ed tech trainer, Lindsay is responsible for scheduled group workshops and develops one-on-one targeted training for faculty.
+Lindsay developed technology resources, presented new and emerging technologies to faculty and staff, and taught them how to incorporate these new technologies into the classroom.
+Since joining the department in 2007, she has developed and designed a variety of technology resources, training sessions and technology guides for University programs.
+She is one of the University's most experienced Blackboard administrators.

 Lindsay has a passion for media and communications.
-As a communications and computer science specialist, she provides support so that others can achieve their media goals.
 She has credits as a writer, director, editor and producer for her own film and has also worked on several films and documentaries as cameraman, assistant director and editor.
 Her extensive media experience makes her a key figure in designing instructional technology materials, including the creation of videos and multimedia content for Fordham's online degree programs.
-She has advanced television studio experience, as well as a background in photography, graphic design, and videography.
+She has advanced television studio experience, as well as a background in photography, graphic design and videography.